 Tuft & Needle Construction

-- The first layer is 3” of an adaptive foam.
+- The first layer is 3” of an adaptive foam, which aims to have great pressure relief and also good responsiveness.

-- 7” of standard base polyfoam makes up the base.
+- 7” of standard base polyfoam makes up the base and is seen in a lot of other bed-in-a-box mattresses.

-Check out our full Tuft & Needle mattress review.
+Check out our full Tuft & Needle mattress review, available here.

-- The comfort layer is 4” of a gel memory foam.
+- The comfort layer is 4” of a gel memory foam that provides great softness, pressure relief, and body contouring.

-- The base layer is 6” of polyfoam.
+- The base layer is 6” of polyfoam and is similar to the base layer of other all foam mattresses.

-- The Tuft & Needle’s Adaptive Foam is soft yet responsive.
-It should give good pressure relief while still allowing you to move around on the mattress.
-It will feel more like you are sleeping “on” the mattress (rather than “in” it).
+- The Tuft & Needle’s Adaptive Foam is soft yet responsive, so it should give good pressure relief while still allowing people to move around on the mattress.
+It will feel more like people are sleeping “on” the mattress (rather than “in” it).

 - The gel memory foam on top of the Puffy is 4” thick and very soft.
-It’s not as responsive as the Adaptive Foam on the Tuft & Needle, so you may have more trouble moving around on the mattress.
-It will feel more like you are sleeping “in” the Puffy.
+It’s not as responsive as the Adaptive Foam on the Tuft & Needle, so people may have more trouble moving around on the mattress.
+It will feel more like people are sleeping “in” the Puffy.

 - The Tuft & Needle should be a cooler sleeping mattress than the Puffy.
-The Adaptive Foam is more breathable than gel memory foam, so you should avoid overheating on this mattress.
+The Adaptive Foam is more breathable than gel memory foam, so people should avoid overheating on this mattress.

 - Both mattresses should be about equal in terms of durability.